Contact Us

-At Neurotherapeutix, we offer advanced treatment for a wide range of neurological diseases using fMRI-guided transcranial magnetic stimulation (TMS).
+At Neurotherapeutix, we offer advanced treatment for a wide range of neurological diseases using fMRI-guided transcranial magnetic stimulation (TMS) therapy.

 Our non-invasive therapy supports neuroplasticity, improves symptoms, and enhances quality of life.